asavschaeffer/better-quest/docs/brainstorm2.md

 ### 4. Avatar / stand evolutions & cosmetics

-- **Idea**: At certain level or stat thresholds, the avatar “evolves” or unlocks passive perks: e.g. “INT 10 → Study sessions over 45m gain +10% EXP”, “CRE 8 → writing quests get unique log flavor”.
+- **Idea**: At certain level or stat thresholds, the avatar "evolves" or unlocks passive perks: e.g. "INT 10 → Study sessions over 45m gain +10% EXP", "CHA 8 → social quests get unique log flavor".
 - **Why it fits**: You already have an `avatar` and EXP math.
 Perks are just small multipliers and cosmetic states layered on top.
 - **Payoff**: Gives long‑term players a reason to min‑max builds and chase specific stat distributions, not just more generic EXP.